cr0hn/wordpress-docker-sec/README.md

 **The main goal is to disable hacking tools lik: WP-Scan or Plecost**

+# Support this project

+Support this project (to solve issues, new features...) by applying the Github "Sponsor" button.

 ## Remove Metas && versions from statics

 Followed this: https://tehnoblog.org/wordpress-security-how-to-hide-wordpress-meta-generator-version-info/